 I’m interested in playing a varsity sport at Carroll.
 How do I get on the coach’s radar?

-- The best way to begin the recruiting process is to complete a recruiting questionnaire on our athletics website.
+- The best way to begin the recruiting process is to complete an athletic interest form on our athletics website.
 Submissions are sent directly to the coaching staff of a particular sport.

 How do I find out about important dates such as tryouts for my sport of interest?